Intercontinental (album)

 Intercontinental is an album by jazz guitarist Joe Pass that was released in 1970.
 The album is a collection of mainly swing and Latin jazz standards with the exception of the country/pop hit "Ode to Billie Joe".
-It features drummer Kenny Clare and bassist Eberhard Weber.
-This album is notable as a rare example of Eberhard Weber playing straight ahead bass on covers of standards.
+Supporting musicians are drummer Kenny Clare and bassist Eberhard Weber, and the album is a rare example of the latter playing straight-ahead jazz standards.

+A "DBX" encoded version of the album was released by Pausa Records in 1974.